 Hmmm, an address would be a lot easier but he was adamant.

 Of course, once we got there, we couldn’t find anyone that spoke any English, pretty much our biggest issue the whole time we were in Guadeloupe, and my High School French was not doing the job to convey my message.

-So we got there in the end, and he even upgraded us to a one bedroom apartment, in a lush garden on a hill above town.
+So we got there in the end, and he even upgraded us to a one-bedroom apartment, in a lush garden on a hill above the town.

-In the end we didn’t do either of these things – the scooters were too expensive and due to a New Years Day hangover and rain, we ended up missing out on Terre de Bas – but we did still explore, spending a lot of time wandering the sweet little town centre of Le Bourg, visiting Fort Napoleon and a few of the island’s beautiful beaches.
+In the end, we didn’t do either of these things – the scooters were too expensive and due to a New Year’s Day hangover and rain, we ended up missing out on Terre de Bas – but we did still explore, spending a lot of time wandering the sweet little town center of Le Bourg, visiting Fort Napoleon and a few of the island’s beautiful beaches.

 Entering Anse du Pain du Sucre from the steep path down from the road, we were very happy with what we saw – a perfect little bay with a curve of thin white sand and inviting turquoise water that was as clear as glass.